AEDWIP/BME-230a/README.md

 - Andrew E. Davidson
 - [aedavids@ucsc.edu](mailto:aedavids@edu?subject=SimpleModel.ipynb)

-Note for best viewing experience open links on github.
-GitHub will automatically render the jupyter notebook files into html.
-If you experience a rendering problem click on the git hub reload button
+Note for best viewing experience open links on github. [https://github.com/AEDWIP/BME-230a](https://github.com/AEDWIP/BME-230a)  GitHub will automatically render the jupyter notebook files into html.
+If you experience a rendering problem click on the git hub reload button.
+Save as PDF sometimes clips plots and puts page breaks in strange places

 ## Installation notes
 - clone this repo